CraigSirus/website-header/README.md

 It is built using bootstrap 4 (https://getbootstrap.com/) and Jquery (https://jquery.com/), with custom styling.

+// Jquery + Bootstrap are added using CDN's in the HTML file.

 Just pull and add your own code!